Listen to this article here

-Over a century after the Tulsa Race Massacre, a terrorist group of angry white men went on a rampage in Greenwood Oklahoma, slaughtering somewhere upwards of 300 unsuspecting and terrified ancestors who literally did nothing but develop their community into one of the wealthiest Black districts in the nation.
+In what became known as the Tulsa Race Massacre, a terrorist group of angry white men went on a rampage in Greenwood Oklahoma, slaughtering upwards of 300 unsuspecting and terrified ancestors who literally did nothing but develop their community into one of the wealthiest Black districts in the nation.

 Thanks to a lab in Salt Lake City, some affected families may finally receive the answers they’ve been denied for generations.
 In 2021 an Oklahoma commission approved for mass-grave buried bodies to be exhumed and identified and now Utah’s Intermountain Forensics are using their DNA expertise to connect past-to-present and bring closure to Black families.